Holistic and highly personalised care from

 While anyone can see an osteopath our osteopaths will happily treat anyone over the age of 4, if you are looking for help with children younger than this, we are more than happy to point you in the right direction.

-What to expect from your first concultation?
+What to expect from your first consultation?

 Your first osteopathic consultation is a thorough and personalised one-hour session designed to understand your current health and wellbeing.